MammothPHP/WoollyM/README.md

 > [!NOTE]
 > Clone the DataFrame then use equivalent modifier can be more efficient about memory consumtpion than the copy.
 Depending of the data-driver used and the PHP Copy-on-write feature.
 Wolly has a good PHP cloning support.

+ The `Copy` object offers an API to return a NEW DataFrame without modifying anything from the original DataFrame.
+It's also possible to export a Select object to a new DataFrame, but Copy API also offer transformations methods.

 ```php
 // To a new Data Frame